hotwax/oms-documentation/user-manuals/orders/bopis/settings-page.md

 Packing slips help customers reconcile their orders against the delivered items.
 Store managers can use the Generate Packing Slip toggle to control whether or not packing slips are generated for orders.

 #### Track Pickers
-Store managers can assign store pick up orders to store associates and track associates who picked orders, by entering their picker IDs when packing an order.
+Store managers can assign store pickup orders to store associates and track associates who picked orders, by entering their picker IDs when packing an order.
 They can use the `Track Pickers` toggle to enable tracking.
 This is essential to manage picker commission.

 #### Notification Preferences
 Users can select the notifications they want to receive in the BOPIS app.
    * **New order notification:** Enable or disable notifications for any new orders.
    * **Open order notification:** Enable or disable notifications for pending open orders.
-   * **Ready for pick up order notification:** Enable or disable notifications for orders that are ready to be picked up by customers.
+   * **Ready for pickup order notification:** Enable or disable notifications for orders that are ready to be picked up by customers.